DalvinderSingh2022/Foodfind/README.md

 # FindFood

-Welcome to FindFood, a web application that helps users discover delicious recipes based on their preferences and dietary requirements.
+Welcome to FindFood, a web application that helps users discover delicious recipes based on their preferences and requirements.
 This README provides an overview of the application's functionality, features, setup instructions, and usage details.

 ## Functionality